curateteaching/digitalpedagogy/keywords/gaming.md

 * Copy of the Artifact:
 * Creator and Affiliation: Edmond Chang (Ohio University)

 Edmond Chang’s plog assignment asks students to perform critical analysis of games in the manner of a close reading.
-In a reflective essay on the concept of close playing, Chang offers an important and thorough articulation of a practice that should be central to any study of games in a humanities classroom.
-Close playing, while evoking the literary practice of close reading, is a cyborg analytical practice that holds multiple threads and viewing angles in tension.
-It is difficult to do well.
-In Chang’s words, close playing lays at “the intersection of form, function, meaning, and action,” – an important formulation to keep in mind when students are frequently tempted to linger on representation while academics might emphasize form.
+Chang explains that close playing is a cyborg analytical practice that holds multiple threads and viewing angles in tension.
+In Chang’s words, close playing lays at “the intersection of form, function, meaning, and action,” – an important formulation to keep in mind when students are frequently tempted to linger on representation while academics might emphasize form ("Close Playing").
 His reflection, and this assignment is a reminder that the best game studies work can deftly shift between different registers of analysis to provide a comprehensive understanding of these complicated multimedia texts.
-Plogs and other close playing exercises in the classroom can bridge the gap between traditional literary studies and the study of video games, promoting the attention to detail that is the hallmark of close reading and the breadth of analysis that is required to understand complex systems.
+Such exercises in the classroom can bridge the gap between traditional literary studies and the study of video games, promoting the attention to detail that is the hallmark of close reading and the breadth of analysis that is required to understand complex systems.

 #### Talkthroughs: Bioshock’s Fort Frolic